-The vows are made to God, in the presence of witnesses, received by the ecclesiastical authority of the member’s denomination.
+The vows are made to God, in the presence of witnesses, received by the Abbess/Abbot of the Fellowship.
 Accountability of each member is ultimately to that authority, to the Fellowship as a whole, and to the member’s personal Anamchara.
 The vows of each member of the Anamchara Fellowship will be for the duration of three years.
 Within the thirty (30) days prior to the third anniversary of the Brother’s/Sister’s vows, that Brother/Sister will write a letter of intent to the Fellowship, stating that they wish to remain in their vows.
 At the next Annual Gathering, those who have made these intentions will renew their commitment before the Fellowship gathered at some appropriate time.
 A recommitment to vows should be included in the annual letter to one’s ecclesial authority (2008).

 When a member desires to terminate his/her membership, a written request should be sent to the Fellowship and to the ecclesial authority under whom the member has been accountable.
 It is recommended that the member endeavor to fulfill the term of their current commitment, if possible, before terminating membership in the Fellowship.